At least 30 migrants have died after their boat sinks in the English Channel

-A number of migrants were headed for the UK when their boat capsized in the strait.
+A number of people were headed for the UK when their boat capsized in the strait.

 A fishing boat sounded the alarm earlier on Wednesday after spotting several people at sea off the coast of France.